terraform-google-modules/terraform-google-network/modules/subnets-beta/README.md

-# Terraform Network Beta Module
+# Terraform Subnets Beta Module

 This submodule is part of the the `terraform-google-network` module.
 It creates the individual vpc subnets.